Dedicated to Simplicity

 Composed in Linotype Electra with Palatino for display and printed on Mohawk Letterpress Text.
 Three previously unpublished photographs, portraits of EW by Brett Weston and Fritz Henle, and a photograph by EW of Wildcat Hill house, have been printed on gelatin-silver paper and tipped in.
 Quarter bound in natural linen and Canson "smoke grey" paper over boards.
-Twenty-one pages, 6 x 9 inches.
+Twenty-four pages, 6 x 9 inches.
 Printed in an edition of 26 copies lettered A to Z, retained by the press, and a numbered edition of 150.
 Issued in commemoration of the centennial of Weston’s birth.
 May 1986.
 Homage Volume I.

 American Institute of Graphic Arts Certificate of Excellence, Limited Edition Book Design.